junhao-code/mobile-system-design/README.md

   - Each SDK should be guarded by a feature flag.
   - A new SDK integration should be introduced as an A/B test or a staged rollout.
   - You need to have a "support and upgrade" plan for the 3rd-party SDKs in a long term.
+### Data sharing
+- ContentProvider
+	- is the tool that allows apps to share persisted files and data with one another. (e.g. Contacts, User Dictionary)
+	- ContentResolver - mechanism
+	- How
+		- content://user_dictionary/words - Content URI
+	- Content providers sit just above the data source of the app, providing an additional level of abstraction from the data repository.
+	- Content provider can be a useful way of making a single data provider if the data is housed in multiple repositories for the app.
+	- Data in a content provider can be accessed via exposed URIs that are matched by the content provider.
 ### Privacy & Security
 - Keep as little of the user's data as possible - don't collect things you won't need.
   - Avoid collecting device IDs (prefer one-time generated pseudo-anonymous IDs).